LangeJM/vue-chat-app/README.md

 ### MongoDB

-This project uses MongoDB as database solution.
+This project uses MongoDB (with Mongoose) as database solution.
 The configuration of the Mongo URI needs to be placed in the .env file in the server folder.
 Refer to `example.env`.

 ## Run App